Choosing a telescope is the biggest decision we make as backyard astronomers.

 The best budget telescope in the reflector category is the Celestron 127EQ PowerSeeker scope.

-This five-inch aperture Newtonian telescope is mounted on an equatorial mount and is a very, very popular telescope for beginners.
+This five-inch aperture Newtonian reflector telescope is supported by an equatorial mount and is a very, very popular telescope for beginners.
 Expect to pay around $150 (click the view on Amazon button, below, for today’s price), which is great value for the aperture and scope.

-Five inches will reveal a huge number of objects under a dark sky.
-As with any smaller scope, brighter objects work best, so the moon, planets and brighter galaxies and nebulae are the ones you’ll have most success with.
+Five inches reveals a huge number of celestial objects under a dark sky.
+As with any smaller scope, brighter objects in the sky work best, so the moon, rings of saturn and brighter objects such as Andromeda Galaxy and Orion Nebula are the ones you’ll have most success with.

 Even though the value is impressive, make sure to save some money back for better eyepieces than those supplied – it will make all the difference to your first astronomy experiences!